RandomMeas

 Arguments

-• G::Vector{Float64} (optional): Vector of G values to account for measurement errors (default: 1.0 for all sites).
+• G::Vector{Float64} (optional): Vector of G values to account for measurement errors and noise.
+Each element corresponds to a qubit/site.
+Default is 1.0 for all sites (no error mitigation).

 Returns